 7 If the school were to be challenged on its conclusion, parents could take the school to a tribunal.
 The tribunal would follow the same, or a very similar, process to that set out above and would examine the evidence on which the school had reached its decision.
 If a tribunal were to reach a different decision to that reached by the school, it would instruct the school on what it should do.
 In so doing it can make any appropriate order.
 This might include, for example, an order to make a certain type of provision for the particular child or make an apology, review policies or train staff.
 But it is not punitive; the tribunal may not order payment of compensation (damages), impose fines or impose criminal sanctions.

-NOTE: The school's Disability Access Policy should be used to plan and implement ways to increase access to the school so that adjustments which you are not currently able to make may become reasonable in future.
+NOTE: The school's Disability Access increase access to the school so that may become reasonable in future.
+Policy should adjustments be used to plan and which you are not c I implement ways to urrently able to make